Losant/losant-docs/docs/getting-started/losant-iot-dev-kits/overview.md

+---
+description: Learn about the various Losant IoT Developer Kits.
+---

 # Losant IoT Developer Kits

 *We’ve officially closed the Losant store and have deprecated our Losant kits.
 The good news is that you can still find components to create your own kits through other suppliers; we’d recommend [Adafruit](https://www.adafruit.com/).*